skip to main content

 Receive client alerts and/or Silicon Valley e-News in your inbox.

 Womble Carlyle Sandridge & Rice, LLP is one of the largest and most technologically advanced business law firms in the mid-Atlantic and Southeast.
 The firm's roots run more than a century deep in North Carolina and its growth mirrors the evolving economy of the State and the region.
-Established in Winston-Salem in 1876, the firm now comprises 500+ lawyers in fifteen offices, including Winston-Salem, Charlotte, Greensboro, Research Triangle Park and Raleigh, NC; Atlanta, GA; Charleston, Columbia and Greenville, SC; Charlottesville and Tysons Corner, VA; Washington, DC; Baltimore, MD; Wilmington, DE; and, Palo Alto, CA.
+Established in Winston-Salem in 1876, the firm now comprises 500+ lawyers in sixteen offices, including Winston-Salem, Charlotte, Greensboro, Research Triangle Park and Raleigh, NC; Atlanta, GA; Charleston, Columbia and Greenville, SC; Charlottesville and Tysons Corner, VA; Washington, DC; Baltimore, MD; Wilmington, DE; Palo Alto, CA, and Boston, MA.

 Womble Carlyle lawyers and specialized professionals provide a full range of legal and technology-based ancillary services to regional, national and international corporations, businesses, agencies and foundations in industries that include manufacturing, transportation, telecommunications and energy, financial services, health care, life sciences, government, education and technology.

 The Firm incorporates technology as an integral part of the legal services it provides.
 In 1999, the national technology publication Red Herring cited Womble Carlyle as one of the most progressive law firms in the country, and among the first not only to accept the impact of technology on the practice of law, but also aggressively embrace it.
 Also, an AmLaw Tech cover story titled "Womble's Wired World" stated that Womble Carlyle "does more than practice law; it also advises clients on technology and helps to solve their legal needs through innovative use of technology."